Vajrayana: Related traditions

 Some traditions are related to Vajrayana, but are not to be seen as "Vajrayana" or "Mantrayana" proper.
-Vajrayana here referring to the Buddhist tradition based on the tantric literature of North Indian Mahayana, the Buddhist tantras and the works of the Nalanda - Vikramashila masters and the Buddhist mahasiddhas.
+Vajrayana here referring to the Buddhist tradition based on the tantric literature of North Indian Mahāyāna, the Buddhist tantras and the works of the Nalanda - Vikramashila masters and the Buddhist mahasiddhas.
 However, these related traditions may have been influenced by Vajrayana proper and have borrowed practices from Vajrayana schools.